-- 26. Examples:
+- 25. Examples:

 - (a) Additional time

 - (b) A separate room

 - (c) A scribe/amanuensis

 - (d) A reader

 - (e) A BSL interpreter

 - (f) A prompter

 - (g) Assessment materials in a different format:

 - Coloured/enlarged paper

 - Braille papers and tactile diagrams with Braille labels

 - Tactile diagrams with print labels

 - Transcript of listening test/video

 - (h) Coloured overlays

 - (i) A computer

 - (j) Assistive technology

 - (k) Supervised rest breaks

-- (I) Alternative forms of assessments; which meet the programme objectives and learning outcomes in level and scope with those of the validated assessment which it replaces
+- (I) Alternative formats of assessments are also available (see paragraphs 42 to 52 below); which meet the programme objectives and learning outcomes in level and scope with those of the validated assessment which it replaces

-- 27. The list above is not exhaustive and where possible and reasonable other adjustments may be considered as appropriate to individual needs.
+- 26. The list above is not exhaustive and where possible and reasonable other adjustments may be considered as appropriate to individual needs.